Abdulrhman-J/estra7a-app/README.md

 4. The user can add items in a list and delete from it.

 ## Components
-1. in this section I make my code in many different component to handle everything's easily
+* in this section I make my code in many different component to handle everything's easily

 ### HTTP clint

-**axios** library is used to make HTTP Calls
+**axios** library is used to make HTTP Calls **Bootstrab** library is used for CSS

 ## Resources